Barhakhari/barhakhari.github.io/faq.md

 ---

 ### 9. **Can I switch between assistive and manual modes?**
 Yes, you can easily switch between the two modes from the settings screen.
-This allows your child to choose the learning method that works best for them.
+This allows user to choose the learning method that works best for them.

 ---